xpertsolutions/sdnetwork/README.md

 # sdnetwork
-How to Microsoft Server 2016
+How to setup network by Software Define Server (SDS)!